ppKrauss/SizedBigInt/README.md

 # SizedBigInt

-Sized BigInt's are [bit strings](https://en.wikipedia.org/wiki/Bit_array#Language_support) implemented by BigInts (natural numbers with user-defined quantity of bits), to represent hashes, labels and hierarchical indexes.
+Sized BigInt's are [bit strings](https://en.wikipedia.org/wiki/Bit_array#Language_support) for Javascript implementations (using native BigInts), to represent hashes, labels and hierarchical indexes.

 * For main implementation, see  [src/SizedBigInt.mjs](src/SizedBigInt.mjs), runs with NodeJS and main browsers.

 * For demos and simplified implementations, see  [src](src).
 The assert files are at [data/assert*.txt](data).

-* Text, etc. **under construction**.
-Help [at this link to **improve the text of foundations**](https://docs.google.com/document/d/19_X_QXpY56-72Aw7voWoPXclcGuZi7fosCNDj6uOcQM/).
+* Text, etc. under construction. **See [PDF](http://osm.codes/_foundations/art1.pdf)** or help [at this link to **improve the text of foundations**](https://docs.google.com/document/d/19_X_QXpY56-72Aw7voWoPXclcGuZi7fosCNDj6uOcQM/).

 * Collabore: [reporting issues](https://github.com/ppKrauss/SizedBigInt/issues), reviewing text of foundations, or installing and testing the SizedBigInt class.

 ## Brief presentation

-(summarizing the contents of ["Sized Naturals as foundation for hierarchical labelingand extend hexadecimals for any bit string size"](http://osm.codes/_foundations/art1.pdf) - PDF).
+(summarizing the contents of the [PDF](http://osm.codes/_foundations/art1.pdf) - "Sized Naturals as foundation for hierarchical labelingand extend hexadecimals for any bit string size").

 Sometimes we need [natural numbers](https://en.wikipedia.org/wiki/Natural_number), but a kind of number where 0 is not equal to 00.